yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

    ![](../media/txtturbo.png "Deploy model configurations")

+   >**Note:** Ensure to set the **Tokens per Minute Rate Limit** to atleast **5K**.
+Select the Rate Limit scroll bar, and use your keyboard's arrow keys to pinpoint specific token limits.

-7. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.
+8. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.

   **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: